Chart Color Schemes

 Age

-Condobolin's median age exceeds the national pattern
+Condobolin's population is slightly older than the national pattern